-This is a hard VO2 Max workout that develops your ability to sustain your top end intensity and enhance your ability to develop power (especially on hills).
+This is a hard VO2 Max workout that develops your ability to sustain your top-end intensity and enhances your ability to develop power (especially on hills).
 Hill Reps are an important training session for all runners, as well as triathletes.

 Barker’s Hill, Hill Reps